 Traci Barker-Ball knows high school students.
 She has worked at Poway High School for 33 years and took the position of student services coordinator 20 years ago.
 As the student services coordinator, Barker-Ball runs peer counseling, organizes events for mental wellness on campus and has one-on-one meetings with students.

 Barker-Ball watched the evolution of prom from the 1980s to today.
 In the ’80s, how people got asked to prom was not a big deal.
 In the ’90s, an evolution began, starting with a more creative or public way of asking, Barker-Ball said.

-Charlie Jackson, a math teacher at Poway High and a Poway alum, said that 25 years ago prom was still a big deal, but not quite as over the top.
+Charlie Jackson, a math teacher at Poway High and a Poway alum, said that 25 years ago prom was still a big deal, but not quite as over the top as now, when girls are obsessed with the perfect match, and not less – with the perfect dress, one of Terani Couture type.
 He remembers helping his friends make big signs to ask a girl to prom, but it wasn’t as common.

 Over the past few years the term “promposal” has gotten increasingly popular.
 The word is a combination of prom and proposal.
 The word makes how a student gets asked to prom into a life event, rather than just part of prom.
 The “promposal” has taken on almost as much importance as prom itself.

 There is a new name for asking a girl out

 “The promposal idea is not new,” Jackson said.
 “There is a new element of bigger and better because all promposals are very public.”

 Colin Jensen is a senior at Poway High and is gearing up for the upcoming prom season.
 Last year, Jensen asked his date in a creative and funny way.

 “There is not a lot of pressure to spend money; it’s more about trying to do what they like,” Jensen said.

 Creativity is the biggest thing, Poway High junior Spencer Vierra said, but sometimes you have to spend money to be creative.